 - Software Consultant, Immersive Touch

 - Tech-Lead Manager, Software Engineering, Google

-In addition to the foundation set of skills and competencies you will gain in any liberal arts and science major, there are also unique skills and perspectives you gain from your Mathematics major.
+In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your mathematics major.
 Review the list below to learn more: